 Age

-Babies at 4-months also start to understand patterns, a key element to the Pick Up, Put Down method.
+Babies around this age better understand patterns, a key element to the Pick Up, Put Down method.
 When you perform your bedtime routine every night, you’re building a healthy habit by cueing your baby it's time to go to bed.

 Weight

-Your baby should be 12 pounds before you try the Pick Up, Put Down method or any sleep training method.
-Always check with your pediatrician before attempting to sleep train with the Pick Up, Put Down method.
+Your baby should be at least 12 pounds (5.44 kilograms) before you try the Pick Up, Put Down method or any sleep training method.
+Always check with your healthcare provider before attempting to sleep train.

 Sleeping Environment